jorisvandenbossche/course-python-data/notebooks/visualization_01_matplotlib.md

 - One can directly unpack the result of multiple axes, e.g. `fig, (ax0, ax1) = plt.subplots(1, 2,..` and link each of them to a Pands plot function.
 - Remember the remark about `constrained_layout=True` to overcome overlap with subplots?
 - A Figure title is called `suptitle` (which is different from an Axes title)
-- f-string ([_formatted string literals_](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals)) is a powerful Python feature (since Python 3.6) to use variables inside a string, e.g. `f"some text with a {variable:HOWTOFORMAT}"`
+- f-strings ([_formatted string literals_](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals)) is a powerful Python feature (since Python 3.6) to use variables inside a string, e.g. `f"some text with a {variable:HOWTOFORMAT}"` (with the format being optional).
 </details>

 </div>